RVT / ASSISTANT MANAGER

 Mitzi has been a resident of Madison County, Iowa, all of her life.
 She grew up on her family farm and helped her father with his cow-calf operation until February of 2012 when he retired from that part of the business.
 In her younger years she was actively involved in 4-H showing hogs, cattle and dogs.
 She graduated from Winterset High School and Buena Vista University where she received a BA degree in Accounting , with a minor area of concentration in Management.
 She has worked in the animal health care field since August of 2000.
 Her interests at work include financial management and analysis, animal behavior and radiology.
 She enjoys working at Cedar Creek Animal Clinic because every day is different and her hard work helps to promote the care and well being of animals.
-In 2015 she was awarded the Healthcare Team Service Award for leadership that advances the care of animals and people by the Iowa Veterinary Medical Association.
-In her free time she enjoys spending time with her husband, Kelly; family and friends; dogs, Karma and Suzi; going fishing; traveling to Alaska, northern Minnesota, South Dakota and Wyoming; flowers and gardening; photography; cooking; and training and showing dogs.
+In 2015, she was awarded the Healthcare Team Service Award for leadership that advances the care of animals and people by the Iowa Veterinary Medical Association.
+In her free time she enjoys spending time with her husband, Kelly; family and friends; dogs, Karma and Suzi; going fishing; traveling to Alaska, northern Minnesota, South Dakota and Wyoming; flowers and gardening; photography; and cooking.
 She enjoys training and showing dogs and has won multiple titles competing with her dog Karma.
 She is the Superintendent of the Madison County 4-H Dog Department and the 4-H Cat Department and was awarded the 4-H Volunteer of the Year award in 2021.
 She is also on the board of Directors and serves as Treasurer for Lucky Paws of Madison County.

 Cedar Creek Animal Clinic